insdaguirre/InstaBot_ChromeExtension/README.md

 2. Click "followers" to open the followers list
 3. Click the extension icon
 4. Enter number to follow and click "START FOLLOWING"
-5. The extension creates a new batch with timestamp
+5. The extension automatically detects public vs private accounts:
+   - **Public accounts:** Successfully followed and added to batch ✅
+   - **Private accounts:** Automatically skipped and not added to batch 🔄
+6. A new batch is created with only the successfully followed public accounts

 ### To Unfollow Users:
 1. Go to your own Instagram profile